orra-dev/orra/docs/sdks/js-sdk.md

   try {
     const { customerId, message } = task.input;

-    // Use your existing chat service function
+    // Use your existing service function
-    // Your function handles its own retries and error recovery const response = await myService(customerId, message);
+    // Your function handles its own retries and error recovery
+    // and Orra reacts accordingly.
+    const response = await myService(customerId, message);

     return { response };
   } catch (error) {
-    // Once you determine the task should fail, throw the error
+    // Once you determine the task should fail, throw the error.
-    // Orra will handle failure propagation to the control plane throw error;
+    // Orra will handle failure propagation to the control plane. throw error;
   }
 });